katalon-studio/ecd/README.md

 This affects the release version published on https://ecd-plugin.github.io/update/ and also the version installable via Eclipse Marketplace as it uses this update site.

 ## Changelog
+* Version ?.?.? (not yet released)
+  * Use AST to remove block comments

 * Version 3.5.0
   * Moved FernFlower into own plugin/feature
   * Quiltflower plugin and feature removed